 New revenue opportunities in insurance and in-car services will help auto OEMs widen margins, finds Frost & Sullivan’s Mobility team

 LONDON – 28 June 2017 – The thinning margins in the automotive industry are making a strong case for vehicle original equipment manufacturers (OEMs) to explore revenue streams beyond sales and periodic maintenance.
-As customers become accustomed to digital transactions, OEMs will look to tap the hitherto underutilised fintech services segment to generate additional revenues.
-Active partnerships with fintech companies will enable OEMs to offer multiple use cases that enrich in-vehicle experience, which will ultimately influence customers’ purchase decisions.
+As customers become accustomed to digital transactions, OEMs will look to tap the hitherto underutilized fintech services segment to generate additional revenues.
+Active partnerships with fintech companies will enable OEMs to offer multiple use cases that enrich the in-vehicle experience, which will ultimately influence customers’ purchase decisions.

 Fintech in the Global Automotive Industry, Forecast to 2025 is part of Frost & Sullivan’s Automotive & Transportation Growth Partnership Subscription.
 The study examines key application areas of fintech in the automotive industry: leasing and finance, insurance, digital retailing, digital payments, and automotive services.
-Europe, followed by North America, is anticipated to lead in digitising finance, and North America, followed by Europe, in automotive service investments.
+Europe, followed by North America, is anticipated to lead in digitizing finance, and North America, followed by Europe, in automotive service investments.
 The average investment in fintech is estimated to grow from $16 million in 2016 to $230 million by 2025 with the emergence of digital car retailing and new business models in insurance.

 To find out more, or to talk to us, please email Anna Zanchi, Corporate Communications: email@example.com